conduitio-labs/conduit-connector-dropbox/README.md

 ## Testing

-Run `make test` to run all the unit tests.
-Run `make test-integration` to run the integration tests.
+Run `make test` to run all the tests.

 The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.